tobyhodges/building-communities/blogpost-AK.md

 <br>

-Toby Hodges shared experiences from the now famous EMBL Bio-IT, Michael representing the DLR took Tobias' place who sadly could not join because of illness, Stefan Janosch brought experiences in a number of initiatives, spanning from his local institution Max Planck Institute of Molecular Cell Biology and Genetics, the Dresden Concept, a research alliance among 24 Dresden based research institutions and at the national level, RSE-de network of German RSEs.
-Stefan Helfrich, an excellent impromptu addition resulting from Toby's involvement in [the Carpentries' mentorship groups program](https://github.com/carpentries/mentoring/tree/master/mentoring-groups), represented the NEUBIAS network of image analysts.
+Toby Hodges, Malvika Sharan, and Georg Zeller shared experiences from EMBL Bio-IT, with a brief appearance (via video call) from Aidan Budd to provide details of the early days; Michael representing the DLR took Tobias' place who sadly could not join because of illness; Stefan Janosch brought experiences in a number of initiatives, spanning from his local institution Max Planck Institute of Molecular Cell Biology and Genetics, via the Dresden Concept, a research alliance among 24 Dresden based research institutions and at the national level, to the de-RSE network of German RSEs; Stefan Helfrich, an excellent impromptu addition resulting from Toby's involvement in [the Carpentries' mentorship groups program](https://github.com/carpentries/mentoring/tree/master/mentoring-groups), represented the NEUBIAS network of image analysts.

 My own interest came from exploting the literature on [**communities of practise**() for a proposal I was writing and it struck me that I'd already had experience of some very successful examples of such communties.
 As a member of the Mozilla Open Leaders mentorship programme, the rOpenSci and wider r community but also more locally as a co-organiser of the R Users group, We've also recently been trying to apply many of these ideas on a cross-departmental team charged with building community around data visualisation across the University of Sheffield.